microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/CustomizeData.md

 > **Note for WAF-aligned deployments:** If your deployment uses private networking, you'll need to log into a VM within the virtual network to upload files.
 See [VM login instructions](#how-to-login-to-vm-using-azure-bastion) below.

 3. If you have audio files, upload them to `custom_audiodata` folder.
 If you have call transcript files, upload them to `custom_transcripts` folder.
-4. Navigate to the terminal and run the `run_process_data_scripts.sh` to process the new data into the solution with the following commands.
+4. Navigate to the terminal and run the `run_process_custom_data_scripts.sh` to process the new data into the solution with the following commands.
     ```shell
     cd infra/scripts

     az login

-    bash run_process_data_scripts.sh resourcegroupname_param
+    bash run_process_custom_data_scripts.sh resourcegroupname_param
     ```
     a. resourcegroupname_param - the name of the resource group.